What is Bujinkan?

 INSTRUCTORS

-Both Griffith Park Bujinkan and Franklin Canyon Bujinkan are managed by Dr. Dante Dionne and assisted by Dr. Christopher Lau.
+Both Griffith Park Bujinkan and Franklin Canyon Bujinkan is managed by Dr. Dante Dionne, with support from Dr. Christopher Lau.

 We are fortunate to have the patronage of several international and local Bujinkan Shihan with collectively hundreds of years experience in this art.
-Firstly, placing our dojo under the Moti Nativ family tree, David Greenberg Sensei continues to provide support and guidance to our group.
-Eran Conforty Sensei, who resides in the Los Angeles area, has been a supporter since the beginnings of the Franklin Canyon dojo.
+Firstly, because we are part of the Moti Nativ family tree, David Greenberg Sensei continues to offer support and guidance to our dojo.
+And Eran Conforty Sensei, who is based in Los Angeles, has supported our group since the beginning of the Franklin Canyon dojo, so he contributes his expertise to our area.

 Send us an email and let us know when you would like to audit a class and to receive directions.